AnuragBhashkar/Product-Price-Monitoring-System/README.md

 #### 3. How would you extend this system to 100+ data sources?
 * **Interface Segregation:** We would replace procedural filename-checking with a strict `AbstractMarketplaceExtractor` OOP interface defining `fetch()` and `normalize()`.
 Each of the 100+ sites becomes an isolated plugin subclass.
 * **Category Normalization Pipeline (NLP):** 100 target sites will have 100 different naming conventions ("Men's Belts", "Leather Belts", "Streetwear Belt").
 Rather than hardcoding mapping logic, I would route raw category texts through a lightweight NLP classifier (e.g., standardizing everything to `Belts`).
 * **Distributed Task Queue:** Relying solely on FastAPI `BackgroundTasks` will fail under the weight of 100 sources.
-The ingest architecture must migrate to **Celery + Redis** (or AWS SQS) to horizontally distribute scraping jobs across an auto-scaling cluster of independent worker nodes.
+The ingest architecture must migrate to **Celery + Redis** (or AWS SQS) to horizontally distribute scraping jobs across an auto-scaling cluster of independent worker nodes so one slow source never blocks the rest.

 ---